 I hope I shall possess firmness and virtue enough to maintain what I consider the most enviable of all titles, the character of an honest man.

 As we enjoy America’s bounty on this Independence Day, thinking back on the hopes and sacrifices of those that gave us liberty must humble us.
-We tend to think of Ben Franklin’s aphorism as merely one of a great many he coined, many published in Poor Richard’s Almanacs, for Franklin made his fortune as a printer, only one of the innumerable talents of this genuine Renaissance man.
-But this brief saying expresses an essential truth known to the Founders: if they lost, they were dead.
-Perhaps even their families were imprisoned or dead, and all of their property would be forfeit to the Crown.
+We tend to think of Ben Franklin’s aphorism as merely one of a great many he coined, many published in Poor Richard’s Almanacs, for Franklin made his fortune as a printer and author, only two of the innumerable talents of this Renaissance man.
+But this brief saying expresses an essential truth known to the Founders: if they lost, they lost everything.
 For them, it truly was liberty or death.
 So too it is for us.

 Understanding this, the final sentence of The Declaration of Independence takes on new significance.

 Abraham Lincoln was invited to speak as a formality, as a matter of decorum.
 It was fitting the nation’s chief executive say a few words to dedicate the cemetery, but no one expected him to equal, let alone surpass Everett.
 Lincoln delivered his personally written speech in only two minutes.
 Many thought the speech a failure.
-Its greatness was not immediately apparent to all–Everett understood, and to his credit, admitted to Lincoln his two minutes were superior to his two hours–yet those two minutes, those few words, perfect in intent, context, time and place, will be read, spoken, and will inspire as long as honor lives in the hearts and minds of free men and women.
+Its greatness was not immediately apparent to all–Everett understood, and to his credit, admitted to Lincoln his two minutes were superior to his two hours–yet those two minutes, those few words, perfect in intent, context, time and place, will be read, spoken, and will inspire as long as honor lives in the hearts and minds of free American men and women.

 Read these words aloud, and as you do, be transported to that field, that hallowed, still ground in 1863, as the spirits of the dead listened as they listen today, forever attentive and watchful, alive in America’s hallowed past, sentinels for the future: